-Feature description: This allows the user to make a call to the last party or number that called the user, regardless of whether the user answered the original call or knows the caller's identity.
+Feature description: This allows the user to call the last party or number that called the user, regardless of whether the user answered the original call or knows the caller's identity.

-Provided by the IP phone; dial the 69 code to use this feature.
+The feature is provided by the IP phone.
+Dial the 69 code to use this feature.